bigfont/2013-128CG-Vendord/README.md

 ### Install SQL Server Compact Editition 3.5

-- Download the [SQL CE 3.5 for Devices SP1]
+- Download [SQL CE 3.5 for Devices SP1]
     - It will not work with the [SQL CE for Devices]
     - You must use SP1
 - Run the downloaded MSI